Published 17 November 2022

 The Corporate Tax Statistics database is intended to assist in the study of corporate tax policy and expand the quality and range of data available for the analysis of base erosion and profit shifting (BEPS).

-The 2015 Measuring and Monitoring BEPS, Action 11 report highlighted that the lack of quality data on corporate taxation is a major limitation to the measurement and monitoring of the scale of BEPS and the impact of the OECD/G20 BEPS project.
+The 2015 Action 11 report, Measuring and Monitoring BEPS, highlighted that the lack of quality data on corporate taxation is a major limitation to the measurement and monitoring of the scale of BEPS and the impact of the OECD/G20 BEPS project.
+Corporate Tax Statistics is an annual publication bringing together a range of valuable information to support the analysis of corporate taxation and base erosion and profit shifting (BEPS) practices in over 160 countries and jurisdictions, including all OECD countries.
+This includes data on corporate tax rates, corporate tax revenues, and for the first time this year, withholding tax rates.
+The report also contains data on forward-looking effective tax rates, both for standard tax systems and including tax incentives for R&D and innovation.
+Information on intellectual property regimes is also included in the publication, as well as anonymised and aggregated Country-by-Country Report data providing an overview of the global tax and economic activities of thousands of multinational enterprise groups operating worldwide.
 While this database is of interest to policy makers from the perspective of BEPS, its scope is much broader.
 Apart from BEPS, corporate tax systems are important more generally in terms of the revenue that they raise and the incentives for investment and innovation that they create.
 The Corporate Tax Statistics database brings together a range of valuable information to support the analysis of corporate taxation, in general, and of BEPS, in particular.

 Understanding the database

-The methodology for calculating the ETRs is described in detail in the OECD Taxation Working Paper No. 38 (Hanappi, 2018), building on the theoretical model developed by Devereux and Griffith (1999, 2003).
+The methodology for calculating the ETRs is described in detail in the OECD Taxation Working Paper, Corporate Effective Tax Rates: Model Description and Results from 36 OECD and Non-OECD Countries, building on the theoretical model developed by Devereux and Griffith (1999, 2003).
 Further methodological information is available in the corporate effective tax rates explanatory annex.

 The data on IP regimes are compiled from information collected by the Forum on Harmful Tax Practices for its peer reviews of preferential regimes.